clarkadisney/clarkadisney.github.io/_posts/2021-03-22-mycorrhizae-quicktake.md

 ### Further Questions

+What are the economics of myco vs bacteria?

 Why did FBN seemingly drop myco for bacteria?

 Is bacillus / bacteria better able to withstand tilling / use in industrialized ag?